modoboa/modoboa-installer/README.rst

   $ sudo ./run.py --silent-backup <your domain>

-This mode is the silent batch mode, when executed, it will create /modoboa_backup/ and each time you execute it, it will create a new backup directory with current time.
+This mode is the silent batch mode, when executed, it will create /modoboa_backup/ and each time you execute it, it will create a new backup directory with current date and time.

 You can supply a custom path.